Cleanroom: BS 5295

 BS 5295 is a British Standard.

 BS 5295 Class 1 also requires that the greatest particle present in any sample can not exceed 5 μm.
 BS 5295 has been superseded, withdrawn since the year 2007 and replaced with "BS EN ISO 14644-6:2007".

-USP <800> Standards
+USP <800> standards

 USP 800 is a United States standard developed by the United States Pharmacopeial Convention (USP) with an effective date of December 1, 2019.

 Ramifications and further applications

 In hospitals, theatres are similar to cleanrooms for surgical patients' operations with incisions to prevent any infections for the patient.

 In another case, severely immunocompromised patients sometimes have to be held in prolonged isolation from their surroundings, for fear of infection.
 At the extreme, this necessitates a cleanroom environment.
 The same is the case for patients carrying airborne infectious diseases, only they are handled at negative, not positive pressure.

-In exobiology when we seek out contact with other planets, there is a biological hazard both ways: we must not contaminate any sample return missions from other stellar bodies with terrestrial microbes, and we must not contaminate possible other ecosystems existing in other planets.
-Thus, even by international law, any probes we send to outer space must be sterile, and so to be handled in cleanroom conditions.

-Since larger cleanrooms are very sensitive controlled environments, within which multibillion dollar industry can take place, sometimes they are even fitted with numerous seismic base isolation systems to prevent costly equipment malfunction.
+Since larger cleanrooms are very sensitive controlled environments upon which multibillion-dollar industries depend, sometimes they are even fitted with numerous seismic base isolation systems to prevent costly equipment malfunction.